MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     dotnet new -i Microsoft.Quantum.ProjectTemplates
     ```

-    You now have the Quantum Development Kit installed and ready to use in your own applications and libraries.

 1. Update and run an existing application

     - Update the QDK package versions in your application